NotCompsky/rscraper/tagger/README.md

 If you want customisation - such as more tagged subreddits, and different colours - you should edit your addon preferences (or userscript, whichever you installed) to make it point to another server.

-To run your own instance of the `rscraper-tagger-server`, you would need to install the `rscraper-tagger` package (see [root instructions](https://github.com/NotCompsky/rscraper) for how to do that).
+To run your own instance of the `rscraper-tagger-server`, you would need to run the `rscraper-tagger` package.
+You would also need to point the server towards a MySQL/MariaDB database - for this, you'd need to install `rscraper-init` to (initialise it) and either `rscraper-scraper` or `rscraper-io` (to populate it).
+See the [root instructions](https://github.com/NotCompsky/rscraper) for how to do this.

-You can, however, point it towards any server - local or remote - so long as it sends the expected JSON response.
-The addon allows you to specify the port number, domain name, protocol, and path (that is, the `/this/is/the.path` of `https://www.foo.bar/this/is/the.path`) of the server.
-If you are using the userscript, you would have to edit it yourself to change these.

 # Building